It’s that time of year again! The holidays are all about spending quality time with family and friends and feasting on delicious food.

-19. Crockpot Chocolate Lava Cake – Did you know that you can make cake in your crock pot?
-There are few desserts easier than a crock pot cakes, and this chocolatey wonder is one of the best I’ve ever made.
+19. Crockpot Chocolate Lava Cake – Did you know that you can make a cake in your crockpot?
+There are few desserts easier than a crockpot cake, and this chocolatey wonder is one of the best I’ve ever made.

 20. Cinnamon Roll Pumpkin Pie is made with just 8 ingredients, is vegan, dairy-free, gluten-free and oil-free!

 BONUS RECIPE: Impossible Vegan Pumpkin Pie – This gluten-free, vegan pumpkin pie forms its own crust as it bakes.
 Delicious and addictive–and low-fat and only 153 calories per serving!